Amitamaru/home_notes/src/main/resources/documentation/search.md

 # Search functional requirements

-- Search for tags
+- Search for tags or part of tag
 - Search for notes by tags
-- Search for notes by word<br/><br/>
+- Search for notes by word or part of word
+- Search for users by nickname or part of nickname<br/><br/>

 ## searchTags method (auth)
 **incoming data**<br/>